rtbrick/bngblaster/docsrc/sources/interfaces.rst

 to its own MAC address.
 This allows sending and receiving traffic for prefixes advertised via routing protocols or configured via static routes on the connected device under test.

+The network interfaces are also used to inject downstream multicast test traffic for IPTV tests.
+It is also possible to send RAW traffic streams between network interfaces without any access interface defined for non-BNG testing.

 The BNG Blaster responds to all ICMP echo requests sent to its own MAC address.